 In Otopeni information on ROI and rights and obligations is provided by IGI.
 The detainees receive A4 leaflets with their rights and obligations in English.

 According to the director of Otopeni, detainees are informed about their rights and obligations and the reasons for their detention upon arrival in the centre in writing in English and Romanian.
 Posters with the rights and obligations and ROI are displayed in the hallways of the centre in several languages.
 During the visit in Otopeni the author saw the posters with ROI and rights and obligations in different languages displayed on the hallways.
+Some of the foreigners interviewed by the author during the visit in Otopeni mentioned that they received the decision in Romanian and short information in English.

 Overall conditions

 Arad is located in Horia, a village in Arad County.
-It has a capacity of 160 places.
-There are two buildings: one (building B) hosting the administrative offices and 52 places of accommodation and another building (building C) designated for accommodation with 108 places, administration purposes and other activities, inaugurated in 2015.[3]
-Each room is designed to accommodate 4 people and has 4.5 to 6m2per person.[4]
-At the time of the author’s visit there were 32 foreigners detained.
+It had a capacity of 160 places.
+There were two buildings: one (building B) hosting the administrative offices and 52 places of accommodation and another building (building C) designated for accommodation with 108 places, administration purposes and other activities, inaugurated in 2015.[4]
+Each room is designed to accommodate 4 people and has 4.5 to 6m2per person.[5]
+In May 2021, the authorities started the construction of another facility, with a capacity of 240 places of accommodation, a sports field and leisure spaces.
+The construction of the facility was funded by AMIF.
+The construction works were finalized in 2024, and according to the statement of the General Inspectorate for Immigration from December 2024, the accommodation capacity increased by 240 places, which is expected to become operational in the immediate future.
+With this increase, the total capacity will reach 400 places.[6]

 In 2022, in Otopeni the highest number of detainees was 54, as building A was closed and foreigners were only accommodated in building B, which has a capacity of 54 places.
 At the time of the author’s visit there were 37 foreigners detained, including a woman from Cuba.